rdwatters/hugo-starter/README.md

 ### Global Partials

-* Create your pages with `{{ partial "global_head.html" }}` and `{{ partial "global_foot.html" }}` on all single or list layouts.
+* Create your pages with `{{ partial "global_head.html" }}` and `{{ partial "global_foot.html" }}` on all single or list layouts
-* Global partials include favicons, global navigation and site header, metadata (including OGP for Social Sharing), search form, site footer, site copyright, footer navigation, and stylesheets via external call or embedding via critical render path (a boolean set in `config.toml`; see the config file for more details).
+* Global partials include favicons, global navigation and site header, metadata (including OGP for Social Sharing), search form, site footer, site copyright, footer navigation, and stylesheets via external call or embedding via critical render path (a boolean set in `config.toml`; see the config file for more details)
-* Site scripts with conditional templating for page-level additions.
+* Site scripts with conditional templating for page-level additions

 ### `temp` Section with `temp-stylesheets` and `alt-scripts`

-* `temp/` allows for singleton pages with alt stylesheets and scripts that can be created at the page level.
+* `temp/` allows for singleton pages with alt stylesheets and scripts that can be created at the page level
-* You can use the `temp` section to create these pages with nice short URLs (see `config.toml` `[permalinks]`).
+* You can use the `temp` section to create these pages with nice short URLs (see `config.toml` `[permalinks]`)

 ### `config.toml`

 * Disqus comments
 * Social media settings
-* Basic taxonomies (tags, categories)
+* Taxonomies (tags, categories)
 * jQuery CDN (boolean)
 * BlackFriday settings